IBM-Bluemix-Docs/mobilepush/push_step_1.md

 ## For iOS
 {: #push_step_1_ios}

-For iOS devices and applications, Apple Push Notification Service (APNs) allows application developers to send remote notifications from {{site.data.keyword.mobilepushshort}} service instance on Bluemix (the provider) to iOS devices and applications.
+For iOS devices and applications, Apple Push Notification Service (APNs) allows application developers to send remote notifications from {{site.data.keyword.mobilepushshort}} service instance on IBM Cloud (the provider) to iOS devices and applications.
 Messages are sent to a target application on the device.

 You need to obtain and configure your APNs credentials.
 The APNs certificates are securely managed by {{site.data.keyword.mobilepushshort}} service and used to connect to APNs server as a provider.